dsheldon/mechbayes/scripts/README.md

         * The third argument is the size of the correction.
 In the example above, the initial reported value was 167, and we wanted 17 deaths to be reported for that date after the adjustment was made, so the size of the correction to make is `167 - 17 = 150`.
         * The fourth argument is the number of days back over which the adjustment should be distributed.
 In this case, we're distributing the 150 extra reported deaths over the past `12 * 30 = 360` days.
 To move the exess forward in time, you could provide a negative offset.
         * The last argument is the variable for which the adjustment should be made.
     * Commit your changes to `data_cleaning.py` to the main branch and push them to the mechbayes repo.
+You can use your favorite git UI or commands like:

+    ~~~ bash
+    git add data_cleaning.py
+    git commit -m "update data cleaning with fix for AR"
+    git push origin main
+    ~~~

     * Make sure changes are propagated to where you will run the model (i.e., do a `git pull origin main` in the mechbayes repo clone on the cluster that will be used for running the models).
 If you're making the changes on a Sunday, this will happen automatically before the Monday morning run, so you don't need to take any action.
 If you're making changes on a Monday you'll have to do this manually.

 ## Monday: Final check and submission